 Charleyramm: That's a very good way to break down the task into cohesive components.
 Now you can easily iterate the natural numbers and list out the first 1000 primes.

 @ericc You seem to be on the right track You generated a tuple of odd numbers now you might want to see if each number is divisible by any other number/ if it is not then it is a prime number.

-But even more straightforward, you can give range an additional argument to step by, so for example range(1,100, 2) will be the tuple (1, 3, 5, ...
+BTW, where you are creating your tuple of odd numbers it might be more straightforward to say that odd numbers have a remainder of 1 divided by 2, so ans % 2 == 1 But even more straightforward, you can give range an additional argument to step by, so for example range(1,100, 2) will be the tuple (1, 3, 5, ...
 99), i.e. all numbers <100 starting at 1, counting by 2, i.e. odd numbers < 100.